fmaclen/canutin-desktop/README.md

 The repository is split into two semi-independent codebases:

 - A [SvelteKit](https://kit.svelte.dev/) SSR app that serves a front-end on `localhost` and handles 95% of the functionality.
 Code lives in `<root>/sveltekit`
 - An [Electron](https://www.electronjs.org/) setup that starts/stops the SvelteKit process through a tray menu interface.
-It relies on native OS interface components only and doesn't use [`BrowserWindow`](https://www.electronjs.org/docs/latest/api/browser-window).
+Doesn't make use of a [`BrowserWindow`](https://www.electronjs.org/docs/latest/api/browser-window) and instead relies on native OS interface components.
 Code lives in `<root>/electron`

 ### Environment setup